TiltedBl0ck/Tilt-bot/README.md

 pip install -r requirements.txt

 Configure the Bot
-The bot uses a .env file to store secret keys.
+The bot uses a .env file to store your bot token.

 Find the file named .env.example.

 Create a copy of it and rename the copy to .env.

-Open the new .env file and add your secret tokens.
+Open the new .env file and add your secret token.
 Do not use spaces or quotes.

 # Correct .env format
 BOT_TOKEN=your_discord_bot_token_here
-GEMINI_API_KEY=your_gemini_api_key_here

 You can get your BOT_TOKEN from the Discord Developer Portal.

-You can get a GEMINI_API_KEY from Google AI Studio.

 Run the Bot